ionic-team/ionic-docs/docs/angular/build-options.md

   imports: [
     IonButton,
-    RouterLink, // required to get base routerLink behavior for @angular/router IonRouterLink // use IonRouterLinkWithHref if you are using an <a> element instead ],
+    RouterLink, // required to get base routerLink behavior for @angular/router IonRouterLink, // use IonRouterLinkWithHref if you are using an <a> element instead ],
 })
 export class HomePage {}